 An introductory course in ecological biodiversity which points students toward an educated approach to the environmental questions which confront us as we enter the twenty-first century.
 3 hours lecture, 3 hours laboratory weekly.
-Prerequisite: Biology 122 or permission of instructor.
+Prerequisite: Biology 104 or permission of instructor.
+(Alternate years, Fall)

 Content to be determined by the School as requested by faculty and/or students to fill specified needs or interests.
-Prerequisite: Biology 101, 102 or 103, or School approval unless otherwise designated.
+Prerequisite: Sophomore level or above or approval of instructor.
 Credits do not count toward Biology major.
 Section numbers beginning with "M" are for majors only.
 Some sections also have an optional 1 credit lab.
+(Fall, Spring, Summer)